lidianqqh/Fraud-detection-Medicare-data-MADS-Capstone/README.md

 ## Unsupervised Learning

-To exploring the data patterns, we built a 3D rendering of the Medicare data with the fraud labels ("1" with red dot) embedded in the whole population displayed in the high dimensional spaces.
+To exploring the data patterns, we built a 3D rendering of the Medicare data with the fraud labels ("1") embedded in the whole population displayed in the high dimensional spaces.
 ![3d_sphere1.png](assets/3d_sphere1.png)

 Two dimensionality reduction pipelines were built to be applied to the enriched Part B dataset with 89 features included.(find script at unsupervised_learning/Unsupervised_learning_components_extraction.ipynb)